 System ID: #4810701

 Cal Water began operating the Travis Air Force Base water system in 2019.
-We meet the water supply needs of our valued Travis District customers using water from the City of Vallejo's surface-water treatment plant.
+We meet the water supply needs of our valued Travis District customer and users with water from the City of Vallejo's surface water treatment plant.

 If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (707) 424-2575 or through the Contact Us page.